Milwaukee: A City of Nicknames

 City of Steeples

 It’s one of the first things you notice as you fly over beautiful Lake Michigan and land in Milwaukee – we’re a city of steeples!
-Immigrant populations from Germany, Poland, Italy, Ireland and England originally settled in Milwaukee and built churches with soaring towers all over the city, and those that followed brought their own faith traditions.
-Today Milwaukee has more than 1,000 houses of worship of all denominations.
+Immigrant populations from Germany, Poland, Italy, Ireland, and England originally settled in Milwaukee and built churches with soaring towers throughout the city.
+Those who followed brought their faith traditions with them.
+Today, Milwaukee has more than 1,000 houses of worship of all denominations.

 Cream City